Arlo Pro vs. Arlo Pro 2 Home Security CamerasBy - 12/02/2018

 I read several reviews and forums before testing Pro 2.
 Many indicated that the camera is physically different than its predecessor.
 It’s not.
 The size difference is an optical illusion caused by the color of the camera’s ring.
 Arlo Pro 2 has a white ring where Arlo Pro has a black ring, which makes the camera look bigger, even though it’s not.
 The only other physical difference is letter coloring.
 Arlo Pro 2’s lettering is metallic, where Arlo Pro’s lettering is flat.

-As the cameras are the same size, they use the same accessories including skins, batteries, solar panels, and mounts.
-They are both managed by the Arlo app which means that you can control all of your Arlo cameras (Arlo Baby, the original Arlo Wire-Free, Arlo Pro, Arlo Pro 2, Arlo Security Light, Arlo Go, and Arlo Q) from the same place.
-They also work with the same base station.
+As the cameras are the same size, they use the same accessories including outdoor power adapters, skins, batteries, solar panels, and mounts.
+They are both managed by the Arlo app which means that you can control all of your Arlo cameras (Arlo Baby, the original Arlo Wire-Free, Arlo Pro, Arlo Pro 2, Arlo Security Light, Arlo Go, Arlo Q, and Arlo Ultra) from the same place.
+Arlo Pro and Pro 2 also work with the same base station.
 In fact, if you purchase Arlo Pro 2 as a Starter Kit (Base Station and Cameras included), it will ship with the Arlo Pro Base Station, which is the same Base Station that ships with Arlo Pro.
 The cameras are also backward compatible with the original Base Station, though there are advantages to buying the Pro version (USB Storage and a built-in siren).

 Arlo Pro and Arlo Pro 2 Security Features